sierraa/Pipeline/README.txt

 PCA: Performs a principal component analysis on the two classes of samples over their abundance data, with blue circles denoting control samples and red triangles for experimental samples.
 Output is saved in a file pca.png.

+PCoA: Performs a principal coordinate analysis on the two classes of samples over their abundance data.
+Several types of distances are available, all from sklearnmetrics.pairwise.pairwise_distances, including "braycurtis" (default), "jaccard", "manhattan", and "cosine."
+Output is saved in a file pcoa_(distance type).png

 5. PARAMETERS